knative/docs/community/DOCS-CONTRIBUTING.md

 Knative uses the [docs repository](https://github.com/knative/docs) for all general documentation for Knative components.
-However, formal specifications or documentation most relevant to contributors of a component should be placed in the `docs` folder within a given component's repository.
+However, formal specifications or documentation most relevant to contributors of a component should be placed in the `docs` folder in a given component's repository.
 An example of this is the [spec](https://github.com/knative/serving/tree/master/docs/spec) folder within the Serving component.